InternityFoundation/Technocrats_3019/sapio final code/README.txt

 IMPORTANT:-
 FILES YOU HAVE TO RUN:-
 1. user defined facial extraction.ipynb
-2. facial recognition with webcam.ipynb
+2. facial recognition by webcam.ipynb
-3. facial recognition with youtube.ipynb
+3. facial recognition by youtube.ipynb
-4. facial recognition with videos in system.ipynb
+4. facial recognition by internal memory.ipynb

 NOTE: The code might take a bit longer as it all depends on speed of processor so please keep bit patience while running the code.